ircv3/ircv3-specifications/core/sts-3.3.md

 STS could be used to inflict Denial of Service (DoS) on IRC servers in a number of ways.
 Some non-exhaustive examples include:

-* An attacker can inject an STS policy into an insecure connection.
-This causes the client to reconnect on a secure port, which may fail persistently if the server isn't listening for secure connections.
+* An attacker could inject an STS policy into an insecure connection that causes clients to reconnect on a secure port under the attacker's control.
+If this secure connection suceeds, an unwanted policy will be set for the host and persist in clients even after an administrator has regained control of their server.
 This can be mitigated in clients by allowing for STS policy rejection as described in the "Client implementation considerations" section.

+* An attacker could trick a user into declaring a manual STS policy in their client.

-* A server administrator may incorrectly configure an STS policy for a server without valid secure connection capabilities.
-For example either a mistake is made, a certificate is allowed to expire without being renewed, or is deemed insecure by new vulnerabilities discovered in hash algorithms.
+* A server administrator may configure an STS policy for a server whose secure capabilities are later disabled.
+For example, their host certificate is allowed to expire without being renewed, or is deemed insecure by newly exposed weak hash algorithms.
 Care must be taken when choosing policy expiry times, as discussed in "Server implementation considerations", in particular when hosts are included in client pre-load policy lists.
-The ability to set a `duration=0` value at any time to revoke an STS policy is also a useful protection against such mistakes.
+The ability to set a `duration=0` value at any time to revoke an STS policy is also a useful protection against such errors.

+These issues are not vulnerabilities with STS as such, but rather compound configuration errors, or issues involving vulnerable systems exploited by other means.

 ## Examples